suttacentral/bilara-data/README.md

 ## Bilara i/o

 This is a utility for importing and exporting data from Bilara.
-It allows you to pull together the data for the same text from different directories.
+It allows you to pull together the data for the same text from different directories; i.e. it collates the cognate files.
 It is a very flexible tool, but we envisage two main use-cases:

 1. Internal SC work, especially changing segments in bilara-data
 2. Consumption of `bilara-data` in external apps